junxit/us-congress-bills-114/metadata.md

 - 2016-03-21 — Placed on the House Calendar, Calendar No. 98.
 - 2016-03-21 — The House Committee on Rules reported an original measure, H. Rept.
 114-461, by Mr. Collins (GA).
 - 2016-03-21 — The House Committee on Rules reported an original measure, H. Rept.
 114-461, by Mr. Collins (GA).
+- 2016-03-22 — Considered as privileged matter. (consideration: CR H1509-1513)
+- 2016-03-22 — Considered as unfinished business. (consideration: CR H1532-1533)
+- 2016-03-22 — DEBATE - The House proceeded with one hour of debate on H. Res.
+653.
+- 2016-03-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-22 — On agreeing to the resolution Agreed to by recorded vote: 233 - 154 (Roll no. 132). (text: CR H1509)
+- 2016-03-22 — On ordering the previous question Agreed to by the Yeas and Nays: 231 - 154 (Roll no. 131). (consideration: CR H1513, H1532)
+- 2016-03-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+653, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Polis demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until a time to be announced.
+- 2016-03-22 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 233 - 154 (Roll no. 132).(text: CR H1509)